MajidHaghparast/MSE/lectures/Demo.md

 ## Step 4: Push the Docker Images to a Container Registry (Docker Hub)
-Choose a cloud registry (Docker Hub, AWS ECR, GCP Artifact Registry, Azure Container Registry).
+Choose a cloud registry (Docker Hub, AWS ECR, GCP Artifact Registry, Azure Container Registry), and push the docker images to the Container Registry using the following commands in the Terminal.

 ### Python Application